 Of all the categories, this is the most self-explanatory.
 This is for the fastest Dodger prospect.
 I also factor in base-stealing ability (success rate, not just pure numbers).

-Best Speed: Baldwin
+Best Speed: Drexler

 This is for the most athletic Dodger prospect.
 It’s usually reserved for an outfielder, but sometimes an infielder can sneak his way into the mix.
 And even a pitcher.

-Best Athlete: Baldwin
+Best Athlete: Thompson